einarno/trpcDemo/readme.md

-# TRPC type how to write type safe API
+# TRPC how to write type safe API

 What is TRPC?